Oscar Nunez: Career

-Nunez started his comedy career in New York, performing over 300 shows with The Shock of the Funny theater company.
+Núñez started his comedy career in New York, performing over 300 shows with The Shock of the Funny theater company.
 The troupe was active in the East Village for several years.
-In addition to his work with Shock, Nunez appeared in theater in New York and Washington, D.C. before moving to Los Angeles in the mid 1990s.
-In L.A., he joined The Groundlings and performed in their Sunday Company.
+In addition to his work with Shock, Núñez appeared in theater in New York and Washington, D.C. before moving to Los Angeles in the mid 1990s.
+In L.A., he joined the Groundlings and performed in their Sunday Company.
 While with the Groundlings, he wrote and starred in a production called "Smooth Down There."

-In 1997, Nunez graduated from the Warner Brothers Comedy Writer's Workshop.
+In 1997, Núñez graduated from the Warner Brothers Comedy Writer's Workshop.
 In 1999, he was a finalist in the ABC Latino Writers Project.

 In 1998, he appeared on the game show Match Game but was not a winner.
-Nunez was Adam Carolla's stand-in on The Man Show.
+Núñez was Adam Carolla's stand-in on The Man Show.

-Nunez's television credits include Malcolm in the Middle, 24, Curb Your Enthusiasm, Reno 911!, The District and Mad TV, in addition to his role on The Office.
+Núñez's television credits include Malcolm in the Middle, 24, Curb Your Enthusiasm, Reno 911!, The District and Mad TV, in addition to his role on The Office.
+He won the 2007 Daytime Emmy for Outstanding Broadband Comedy for The Office: The Accountants.
 He was also the creator and executive producer of the Comedy Central series Halfway Home, in which he co-starred as the character Eulogio Pla.

 His film credits include The Italian Job (as a security guard), Reno 911!: Miami, and When Do We Eat?.
-In 2009, Nunez played the role of Ramon, the caterer, stripper, soda jerk, and finally clergy performing the wedding ceremony in The Proposal.
-In 2012, Nunez played the role of Jose Baez, an attorney in the Lifetime movie Prosecuting Casey Anthony.
+In 2009, Núñez played the role of Ramon, the caterer, stripper, soda jerk, and finally clergy performing the wedding ceremony in The Proposal.
+In 2012, Núñez played the role of Jose Baez, an attorney in the Lifetime movie Prosecuting Casey Anthony.